 - Social Work Services, including free support groups, other support services, and referrals for long-term counseling.

-- Community Outreach, including education, screenings, support groups, and homebound care touching 7,650 lives through The Bowery Mission, The Door, and partnerships with hospitals affiliated with NYC Health + Hospitals and other medical centers.
+- Community Outreach, including education, screenings, support groups, and homebound care touching 9,600 lives through The Bowery Mission, and partnerships with hospitals affiliated with NYC Health + Hospitals and other medical centers, and community based organizations.

 Wenzhou Medical University, Wenzhou, China; LV Prasad Eye Institute, Hyderabad, India; University of KwaZulu-Natal, Durban, South Africa.